 If we have been meeting and your personal circumstances change, making it difficult for you to continue with our meetings, I would encourage you to discuss the situation with me before stopping the sessions.

 Terms and conditions

 A session is defined as a meeting which has been agreed verbally or in writing, whether or not it is attended.
 The place and format of meeting, appointment time and length of session are mutually decided.
-A single therapy session usually takes place weekly or twice weekly and lasts for 50 minutes/an hour at the same time and place, but this may be negotiated according to need and circumstances.
+A single therapy session usually takes place weekly or twice weekly and lasts for an hour.

 An initial session is a meeting where we plan how to go forward before we agree to work together.
-In this session, which lasts approximately an hour and is not chargeable I would explore a little about your life story and what has brought you to therapy, and you can find out if you feel comfortable and at ease and want to continue.
+In this session, which is chargeable, I would explore a little about your life story and what has brought you to therapy, and you could find out if you felt comfortable and at ease and wanted to continue.
 You would also have the chance to ask about anything else you may not be sure about.
-At this meeting we will look at scheduling future appointments.
-You will not be pressurised to make any decisions at this meeting.
-If we do decide to work together, we then formalise our own working agreement and agree an initial working period.
-At the end of the initial working period, we can then agree to book a further block of sessions or leave the work open-ended with continual reviews.

 What is shared in the session will be treated as confidential.
 It will not be discussed outside the sessions except in the context of professional supervision and professional training.
 Any such references will always be anonymous and you could not be identified through them.